 - Swedish crackers

-- a huge pan of baked beans with salt pork and molasses
+- a huge pan of baked beans with salt pork and molasses (recipe)

-- vinegar pies and dried-apple pies
+- vinegar pies (check the video that follows for making these) and dried-apple pies

 Involve the kids in figuring out what to cook with what is at hand.
 Remind them that the Ingalls family couldn't get into the car and go to the supermarket for groceries.
 They had to make do with what they had.

 Let them help with the measuring and stirring and other preparations.